heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/design-training.md

 ### Level up your product team
 Most businesses are undergoing a digital transformation to stop disruption in their market and to meet the pressure for user-centered products from their customers.

 Changing your way of working can be difficult.
 Many companies try to integrate new processes and often fail.
-Our programme can help you transform the way work succesfully by integrating with your senior and junior teams.
+Our programme can help you transform the way you work successfully by integrating with your senior and junior teams.

-We have worked with hundreds of companies, in loads of different industries, and perfected an innovation programme to help them run like a startup.
+We have worked with hundreds of companies, in loads of different industries, and perfected an innovation process to help them run like a startup.
 We now offer that training to their in-house teams, so they can bring the lean agency skill into their companies.

 <div class="full-width"><img class="lazyload" data-src="/images/Design-Training-2.png" srcset="/images/Design-Training-2@2x.png 800w" alt="Design Sprints in action" /></div>